ucb-ee106/eecs106a-fa23site/policies.md

 Labs must be done in person to receive full credit.
 Students will be working with hardware in the labs.

 Lab sections will meet each week beginning the first full week of classes (starting 8/29) and will run through the week of November 12.
-We will do our best to assign you to a lab section that you are regularly able to attend, as we rely on an even distribution of students for fair access to support from course staff.
+You will sign up for sections at 8:30pm on Thursday, August 24th using the link sent in the initial announcement email.
 You will complete each lab with one partner; no groups of three will be allowed.
 In lieu of formal reports, labs are completed by discussing your system with and demonstrating its functionality to your lab GSI during various “check-offs” specified in each lab description. **Note that all students who are being checked off must be present at the time of the check-off, in the interest of making sure everyone can fully explain the code and system functionality.**

 Labs may be worked on outside of class hours.
 Additionally, labs may be checked off at the office hours of any Lab TA, or you may request to attend a different lab section for the check-off by asking a GSI.
 Note that many of the labs in this class are full, and you will not be allowed to attend them.